AdobeDocs/genstudio.en/help/user-guide/activation/overview.md

 feature: Assets, Approval, Experiences
 exl-id: 365fe253-d189-467e-a723-f54cd74ff60b
 ---
-# Adobe GenStudio for Performance Marketers Activation
+# Adobe GenStudio for Performance Marketing Activation

-_Activation_ is the process of making Adobe GenStudio for Performance Marketers-generated assets and experiences available for delivery through your select channels and Adobe Experience Cloud products.
-You can easily export approved content from GenStudio for Performance Marketers in the optimal formats for the third-party applications you have included in Products.
+_Activation_ is the process of making Adobe GenStudio for Performance Marketing-generated assets and experiences available for delivery through your select channels and Adobe Experience Cloud products.
+You can easily export approved content from GenStudio for Performance Marketing in the optimal formats for the third-party applications you have included in [!DNL Products].

 The GenStudio for Performance Marketers activation feature is natively integrated into Adobe's experience delivery products: Journey Optimizer, Journey Optimizer B2B edition, Experience Manager, Marketo, and Target.